INF-UCT/fastapi-modern-toolchain-template/README.md

-# Modern Python Development Toolchain Template
+# Fastapi Modern Toolchain Template

 This repository provides a template for setting up a modern Python development environment using `FastAPI`, `uv`, `ruff`, `ty`, `pytest`.